mstrens/OSF_860C/README.md

 * Donwload this firmware
 * Use a Segger Jlink device and a cable (this device replace the Stlink used for TSDZ2)
 * Flash the compiled firmware on the TSDZ8 controller
-* Update the firmware running on the 860C display and fill your parameters on the display
+* Update the firmware running on the 860C display
+* Fill your parameters using the display

 If you have questions on this Tsdz8 project, you can ask on this forum: https://endless-sphere.com/sphere/threads/new-tsdz8-pswpower.120798/page-12